TedHusted/awake/awake.md

 # @WAKE #

 ![][WAKE]

-Awake by Ted Husted
+Awake by T. N. Husted
 in collaboration with ChatGPT
-Copyright (c) 2024 Ted Husted All Rights Reserved
+Copyright (c) 2024 T. N. Husted All Rights Reserved

 A science fiction novella about information technology.
 “Write what you know.”

 Proud supporter of Harvard commas.

+Elena Vargas doesn’t know what to think.
+Everyone is awed by the latest changes to the Pulse Social Media AI assistant.
+But who made the code changes?
+Has the AI become self-aware?
+Are the recent accidents accidental?
+Elena’s wife Tessa is quick to be blame ET.
+But is the answer closer to home?

 ----

 ## One - Algorithm ##

 “Elena, I’m so glad you could come.”

+“I wouldn’t miss one of your fundraisers, Helen.
+The club helped me so much after my parents passed.”

 In the background, on a screen covering one wall of the convention center, a video montage plays, featuring the good works of the Palo Alto Boys and Girls Club.

-“I wouldn’t miss one of your fundraisers, Helen.
-The club helped me so much after my father passed. — You remember mi esposa, Tessa.”
+“You remember mi esposa, Tessa.”
 Elena gestures toward her companion.

 Tessa’s dark skin complements Elena’s warm brown complexion.
 They are wearing demure evening gowns, which match without being “matchy”.
 Elena’s heels are two inches taller than Tessa’s, bringing their height closer together.
-Both women have carefully coiffured hair.
-Helen’s blonde hair, blue eyes, and immaculate white gown offset the well-dressed couple.
+Helen’s blonde hair, blue eyes, and immaculate white gown contrasts beautifully with the well-dressed couple.
+The hair styles of all three woman are coiffured with careful elegance.

 “Of course, I do, “ says Helen, smiling brightly at Tessa and then continuing.
 “I’m so glad the organization could help you, Elena, and we appreciate your company’s on-going generosity.”

 Helen smiles again.
 They have the same conversation every year.
 “I see you swimming in the morning.
 Are the prosthetics helping?”

 “I use them to walk from the locker room to the pool, and for special occasions like tonight, but at home and work, I prefer the chair.
-If I use the neural link too long, I get migraines.”
+I have migraines when I use the neural link too long.

 “Keep at it.
 Everything gets easier with practice.”